 - Veggies - coat veggies with olive oil and turmeric then roast in the oven for a flavorful side dish.

 - Grains - mix it in to add flavor to rice, quinoa, and couscous.
+It's delicious in this Lemon Rice recipe!

 - Soups - cozy up with a comforting bowl of cauliflower, lentil, or ginger soup flavored with turmeric.